Dismiss Modal

 Allergies & Athletes

-“Exercise-induced asthma can be triggered by allergens so watch for a worsening cough or breathing difficulty during exercise and seek medical care to find ways to better manage allergies before continuing with athletic activities,” said Dr. Alavian.
+“Exercise-induced asthma can be triggered by allergens so watch for a worsening cough or breathing difficulty during exercise and seek medical care to find ways to better manage allergies before continuing with athletic activities,” says Dr. Alavian.
 “It is important to pay attention to the respiratory condition of children and take them to their pediatrician or an urgent care if symptoms are getting worse.”

 Natural Remedies